grandady/Bank-loan/README.md

 ## Data Source

-Bank Loan data :The primary data used for this analysis"Bankloandata.csv" file, containg detailed information about each sale made by the company
+Financial Loan data: The primary data used for this analysis"Financial_loan.csv" file, contains detailed information about each sale made by the company

 ## Methodology